 On the surface, a knife seems like a fairly simple product.
 After all, this is a tool that has been around in a wide variety of styles for thousands of years.
 As it turns out, there are a surprising number of things to consider when it comes to selecting the right knife for you.
 In fact, deciding which knife best meets your needs usually comes down to personal preference.

-For example, one of the first choices you’ll have to make is whether or not you want a fixed blade or a folding knife.
+For example, one of the first choices you’ll have to make is whether or not you want a fixed blade or a foldable knife.
 A fixed blade knife tends to offer more stability, which is important when cutting through tougher materials.
-They also offer a wider variety of blade widths and lengths.
+They also offer a wider variety of widths and lengths.

 The size of the knife will also play a role when it comes to deciding which knife is right for you.
 Many buyers make the mistake of choosing an overly large blade in part because they happen to look impressive.
 The reality is, most of us don’t need an extremely large blade, as they tend to be cumbersome and bulky.
-This can also make them less safe to use when compared to smaller, easier to manage options.
+This can also make them less safe to use when compared to smaller, easier-to-manage options.